google/vulkan-performance-layers/README.md

 See [docker/build.Dockerfile](docker/build.Dockerfile) for detailed Ubuntu build instructions.

 ## Enabling the layers:
-To enable the performance layers, set these environent variables:
+For operating systems other than Linux, see: https://vulkan.lunarg.com/doc/view/1.3.211.0/linux/layer_configuration.html or the documentation from your Vulkan SDK vendor.

+### Linux:
+There are many ways to enable Vulkan layers, and we present one way that works on Linux.
+For a more comprehensive Vulkan layer configuration tutorial, see https://vulkan.lunarg.com/doc/view/1.3.211.0/linux/layer_configuration.html.

 `$LD_LIBRARY_PATH`: Need to append the directory containing the .so files of performance layers to the `$LD_LIBRARY_PATH`.
 ```
 export LD_LIBRARY_PATH=<path-with-layers.so>:$LD_LIBRARY_PATH
 ```
-`$VK_INSTANCE_LAYERS`: Specify which layers from the following set to enable.
+`$VK_INSTANCE_LAYERS`: Specify which of the following layers to enable.
 1. VK_LAYER_STADIA_pipeline_compile_time
-2. VK_LAYER_STADIA_pipeline_runtime
+1. VK_LAYER_STADIA_pipeline_runtime
-3. VK_LAYER_STADIA_pipeline_cache_sideload
+1. VK_LAYER_STADIA_pipeline_cache_sideload
-4. VK_LAYER_STADIA_pipeline_memory_usage
+1. VK_LAYER_STADIA_pipeline_memory_usage
-5. VK_LAYER_STADIA_pipeline_frame_time
+1. VK_LAYER_STADIA_pipeline_frame_time

-To enable multiple layers, you can separated them using colon.
-The following command enables compile time and runtime layers.
+To enable multiple layers, separate them with colons.
+The following command enables both compile time and runtime layers.
 ```
 export VK_INSTANCE_LAYERS=VK_LAYER_STADIA_pipeline_compile_time:VK_LAYER_STADIA_pipeline_runtime
 ```